Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric

 Active learning (AL) is a sequential design of experiments, aiming to learn a task with reduced data labeling effort~\citep{settles2010_al,KumarGupta2020,tharwat2023_al}.
 Each label is queried by optimizing an acquisition function, a function leveraging the current knowledge (typically model-based) to estimate the expected information gained from accessing new labels.
 AL is often discussed together with Bayesian optimization (BO), which aims to search global optima with limited evaluations~\citep{Srinivas_2012,brochu2010tutorial}.
 The major difference is the acquisition function, where BO focuses only on candidate optima, while AL explores the complete space.

 In many engineering~\citep{ZimmerNEURIPS2018_b197ffde,Berkenkamp_2016} or chemical design problems~\citep{griffiths_constrained_2020}, data evaluations can trigger safety concerns.
-The safety constraints cannot be directly mapped to the input space, motivating the development of safe AL~\citep{Schreiter2015,ZimmerNEURIPS2018_b197ffde,cyli2022} and safe BO~\citep{sui15safeopt,yanan_sui_stagewise_2018,berkenkamp2020bayesian}.
-These approaches introduce additional model(s) to quantify safety conditions and constrain the acquisition optimization accordingly (\cref{figure1} left).
-Gaussian processes (GPs~\cite{GPbook}) are widely used in this context due to their well-calibrated uncertainty estimates, which are well suited for modeling safety confidence.
+The safety constraints, often real values, cannot be directly mapped to the input space, motivating the development of safe AL~\citep{Schreiter2015,ZimmerNEURIPS2018_b197ffde,cyli2022} and safe BO~\citep{sui15safeopt,yanan_sui_stagewise_2018,berkenkamp2020bayesian}.
+These approaches introduce additional model(s) to quantify safety conditions and constrain the acquisition optimization (\cref{figure1} left).
+Gaussian processes (GPs,~\citealt{GPbook}) are widely used in this context due to their well-calibrated uncertainty estimates, suited for modeling safety confidence.

-Safe learning methods are prominent, capable of learning functions adaptively and safely, without requiring a parametric structure of the functions.
-However, the computation is heavy: (i) GPs scale cubically with the number of data points and are updated repeatedly; (ii) each data selection step solves an acquisition optimization, which can already be difficult for unconstrained learning~\citep{Swersky2020amortized_bo} and is even more complex under safety constraints~\citep{sui15safeopt,Schreiter2015}.
-For instance, safety guarantees often rely on solving constrained acquisition via fine discretization~\citep{yanan_sui_stagewise_2018,berkenkamp2020bayesian}.
-The expensive computation poses a particular challenge for physical systems that require real-time decision-making~\citep{nguyen_tuong10a,andersson2017,Lederer2021_icml_gprealtimecontrol}.
-To alleviate this, efficient GP approximations have been investigated~\citep{pmlr-v5-titsias09a,pmlr-v38-hensman15,Bitzer2023amortized_gp}, including approaches designed for incremental data~\citep{pmlr-v206-moss23a,pescadorbarrios2024howbigbigenough}.
+Safe learning methods are prominent, capable of learning functions adaptively and safely, needing no parametric structure.
+However, computation is heavy: (i) GPs scale cubically with the size of dataset and are updated repeatedly; (ii) each query solves an acquisition optimization.
+The cost poses a particular challenge for systems requiring real-time responses~\citep{nguyen_tuong10a,andersson2017,Lederer2021_icml_gprealtimecontrol}.
+To alleviate this, efficient GP approximations have been explored~\citep{pmlr-v5-titsias09a,pmlr-v38-hensman15,Bitzer2023amortized_gp}, including approaches designed for incremental data~\citep{pmlr-v206-moss23a,pescadorbarrios2024howbigbigenough}.